Digital course readings

 - Term(s) in which module is taught

-If the publication is available in the Library, the Digitisation team aims to make it available within 2 working days.
-Otherwise, we will notify you of any waiting time (for example, if a book needs to be ordered).
+If the publication is available in the Library, the Digitisation team aims to make the reading available within two working days.
+At busy periods (such as leading up to the beginning of term) this may take up to five working days.
+Otherwise, we will notify you of any waiting time (e.g., if a book needs to be ordered).

 May school staff make scanned readings and upload them to Moodle?